late-curio/base-controller-example/README.md

 # Base Controller Example

+## Build Run Test

+Adjust `run.sh` to reflect your New Relic JAR/config/environment then run it.

+Then run `runTests.sh` to hit the `composed` then `inherited` endpoints to see the behavior.

+If shared controller functionality is pulled out and used via `composition` the transactions will appear as expected.

+If they are inherited, transaction naming mechanism will not work correctly.

+PLEASE NOTE: If `inherited` endpoints are hit first directly after startup, it will potentially cause issues with the `composed` endpoints as they cause problems with the internal workings of the New Relic Agent's Spring controller annotation functionality.

 ## Parent controller example

 Two `XxxChildController` classes inherit a root `GET` mapping in the `...inheritance` package.